Survivor Profiles: Sia Hertsberg

 If they understand how bad it was then, [they can understand that] if it happens again, it’s the end of the world.

-Sia Hertsberg was born on June 8, 1927, in Riga, Latvia.
+Sia Hertsberg was born in Riga, Latvia, in 1927.
 In Riga, Sia lived with her mother, father, and little sister.
 Her father owned a coat factory, and her mother helped with the business bookkeeping.
 The family lived a normal and peaceful life, but as the Russians came to occupy Latvia, unrest soon followed.
 The family lost their business and Sia and her sister were forced to learn and speak Russian.

 The occupying Russians were also looking to arrest Sia’s father because of his business.
 One night, the family got a call that Russian soldiers were coming to deport the family to Siberia.
 However, given that war in Europe had escalated, the Russian authorities abandoned deporting the family.
 However, a couple of days later, the country became occupied by Nazi Germany.

 The occupation of the Germans immediately resulted in the establishment of anti-Semitic laws and the normalization of anti-Jewish propaganda.
 The Jews of Riga were no longer allowed to walk on sidewalks or shop at certain stores.
 They were all also forced to wear yellow stars when out in public.
 The level of physical violence against Jews also greatly increased.
 The local synagogue was burned down with people inside it, and Jews were attacked for simply being outdoors.

 Under German occupation, the family lived in their home for two months before they were interned in the Riga Ghetto.
 In the Ghetto, the family spent most of their time in their apartment.
 However, the men, including Sia’s father, were forced to work in a workshop.

 Sia, her sister, Margo, and her mother were eventually sent to work as slave laborers in a nearby factory.
 Her mother cleaned, and the girls did seamstress work making German army uniforms.
 On September 24, 1944, they were sent back to Riga.
 From Riga, they were deported to Trupen Wirtschaftt Lager concentration camp and then deported by boat to Danzig, Poland.